Your device must already have an older OpenWrt firmware installed, to be eligible for this “sysupgrade” procedure.

 Check flash result

-After your device has finished flashing and rebooting, check if you can access the web admin GUI of OpenWrt/LEDE on it's default IP: http://192.168.1.1 (or the IP that you know of)
+After your device has finished flashing and rebooting, check if you can access LuCI WebUI LuCI (or the IP that you know of).

-If you have flashed a development/snapshot firmware of OpenWrt/LEDE, you first need to manually enable the admin web GUI: development installation guide.
-Or verify the result by SSH-connecting to your OpenWrt/LEDE device IP 192.168.1.1
+If you have flashed a development/snapshot firmware of OpenWrt, you first need to manually enable LuCI WebUI: development installation guide.
+Or verify the result by SSH-connecting to your OpenWrt device.

 The router may have succeeded, but gotten a different IP address than you expected.
-Either scan your local network, check your regular router's status page (to find out about the IP address it has assigned to your OpenWrt/LEDE device) or use failsafe mode, to manually reset OpenWrt/LEDE's settings (which includes the network settings)
+Either scan your local network, check your regular router's status page (to find out about the IP address it has assigned to your OpenWrt device) or use failsafe mode, to manually reset OpenWrt's settings (which includes the network settings)

 If you have checkmarked the “Keep settings” checkbox in the previous section and the system fails to boot after flashing, you need to consult the failsafe mode, to manually reset all settings.